vnegrisolo/vnegrisolo.github.io/_posts/docker/2017-09-30-docker-for-all-environments.md

 The way that we deal with environment variables will change as well.
 In this case for **production** I am loading these values from a file that's ignored from my git repo.
 I am pretty sure that this is not the best solution but that's also not the scope of this post.

-Read my blog post about [Wait for Docker container][blog-docker-wait-for] to understand how to do that if you want.
+Read my blog post about [Wait for Docker container][wait-docker] to understand how to do that if you want.

 Finally you may want to reuse part of this yml configuration, so take a look into [docker-compose override files][dk-compose-override].
 This might be a good solution for big projects with extensive configurations.